Privacy Policy

 California’s “Shine in the Light” law

-If you are a California resident and our customer, you have the right to request information from us once per calendar year regarding the customer information we share with third parties for the third parties’ direct marketing purposes.
-To request this information, please send an email to [email protected] with “Shine the Light Request” in the subject line and in the body of your message.
+If you are a California resident, you may have the right to request information from us once per calendar year regarding the customer information we share with third parties for the third parties’ direct marketing purposes.
+We do not engage in such activity, but to request this information, please send an email to [email protected] with “Shine the Light Request” in the subject line and in the body of your message.
 We will provide the requested information to you via an email response.

 Data Controller.
 The data controller for the purposes of this Privacy Policy is DPR Construction, A General Partnership.